nedelec/preconfig/README.md

 ###Example 6

 Randomize a value, and print this value as a comment in the file.
+The second line below constructs a string, from the value of 'x'.

     [[ x = random.uniform(0,1) ]]
     [[ "%set x= " + str(x) ]]

 Command: `preconfig.py 100 config.cym.tpl`

+# Tutorial

+To use preconfig, follow this steps:

+- copy a configuration file and add '.tpl' to the name (`cp config.cym config.cym.tpl`)
+- edit the template file you created, to add some double bracketed snippets, following the examples above.
+- run preconfig (`preconfig.py config.cym.tpl`)
+- invoke your favorite simulation tool with each file (e.g. with the UNIX command [xargs](https://en.wikipedia.org/wiki/Xargs))

+# Requirements

+A template file, and the [python](https://www.python.org) interpreter

 # Testing